20Armin06/parking-management/README.md

 # 🅿️ Graphical Parking Lot Manager in Python

-A simple graphical application built with Python and Tkinter (or CustomTkinter) to manage a parking lot.
+A simple graphical application built with Python and Tkinter to manage a parking lot.

 ## 🚗 Features